Timeline Sensitivity and Systems That Bend: The Physics of Abundance

 The “Labor Cliff” (Chapter 1) is the point where automation eliminates jobs faster than the economy creates new ones, producing structural unemployment that traditional welfare systems cannot absorb.

 The Labor Cliff isn’t a theoretical concern.
 It’s arriving now, visibly, in tech-exposed sectors.
 Junior roles are getting automated first.
 Entry-level hiring is down.
-The timeline isn’t “sometime in the 2030s”—it’s started.
+The aggregate unemployment rate hasn’t collapsed yet—but a single week in late April 2026 produced more public AI-attributed layoff announcements than any prior month.
+The timeline isn’t “sometime in the 2030s”—the leading edge started in 2025 and accelerated into 2026.

 The Self-Correcting Paradox